 At 15 months, my son Evan was still not walking.
 Everyone kept asking, “Is he walking yet?”
 My daycare provider would bicycle his little legs to try to speed up the process.
 But our family doctor told us not to worry because Evan was developing well and meeting his other milestones.
 Sure enough, by the time he was 16 months, Evan was cruising.
-When his little sister, Hannah, was still crawling at 15 months, I figured she was on her brother’s timetable.
+A few years later, when his little sister, Hannah, was still crawling at 15 months, I figured she was on her brother’s timetable.
 And she was.
 At about 16 months, she took her first steps.

 But when the nine-month-old in your Mother Goose class is handily navigating the room on two feet and your 15-month-old is still on all fours, a parent can start to worry.
 So when is a late walker a cause for concern?